andrew-codechimp/HA-Wasp-In-A-Box/README.md

 **Quick exit detection**
 If the door opens then closes and the motion sensor clears within the door closed delay period, the room is considered unoccupied (e.g., someone quickly grabbing something without staying).

-### Instant on setting
+### Immediate on setting

 Control when the helper transitions to "occupied":

-- **On** - Helper becomes occupied immediately when motion is detected (ideal for lighting automation)
+- **On** - Helper becomes occupied immediately when the door is opened or motion is detected (good for lighting automation)
-- **Off** - Helper becomes occupied after the door closes, motion is detected, and the delay period expires (ideal for fan automation)
+- **Off** - Helper becomes occupied after the door closes, motion is detected, and the delay period expires (good for fan automation)

 _Please :star: this repo if you find it useful_